M Idioms

 mend one`s ways

-- improve one`s habits
+- to improve or change one`s habits

 The woman was forced to mend her ways in order to do better at work.